Kotlin/KEEP/proposals/context-parameters.md

 ### Context-oriented dispatch / externally-implemented interface / type classes

-**§D** *(context-oriented dispatch use case)*: Context parameters can be used to simulate functions available for a type, by requiring an interface that uses the type as an argument.
+**§4.4** *(context-oriented dispatch use case)*: Context parameters can be used to simulate functions available for a type, by requiring an interface that uses the type as an argument.
 This is very similar to type classes in other languages.

 ```kotlin
 interface ToJson<T> {